 What you need to understand that C-section is a complex surgery which means that there is an increased hospital stay where your body would recover.
 Here’s what you can do after that C-section:

-- Get plenty of rest: Usually you would be advised to stay in the hospital for three to four days, but listen to your doctor and stay as many days as is needed
+- Get plenty of rest: Usually you would be advised to stay in the hospital for three to four days, but listen to your doctor and stay as many days as is needed to heal.
+Even once you reach home, take as much rest as possible.
+It is difficult especially because you have other children and your baby needing your constant attention, but take the help of friends, partners, and relatives.
+Rest whenever the baby is resting.

 - Take extra care of your body: Take care of your body as much as you would take care of your baby.
 This includes avoiding stairs, keeping every supply (diapers, food, etc.) within your easy reach.
 Stock up your pantry and call for a babysitter to help you out with your other children.